 Todai-ji

 ’Todai-ji’ or the ‘Great Eastern Temple’ is Japan’s largest Buddhist temple and Nara’s most popular attraction.
-Founded in 738, construction of the immense temple was not completed until 752 from which time the political power of its resident monks became so large that it prompted – among other reasons – the renaming of Kyoto as the capital in 794 to limit their influence.
+Founded in 738, construction of the immense temple was not completed until 752 during which time the political power of its resident monks became so influential that it prompted – among other reasons – the renaming of Kyoto as the capital in 794 to limit their power.

 The current temple is a reconstruction dating to the late-17th century and houses the ‘Daibutsu’ – one of the largest and most revered Buddha statues in Japan.
 The seated Buddha measures 15 metres in height, a remarkable and inspiring achievement in craftsmanship.
 Nearby the statue at the base of one of the temple’s supporting pillars, a hole is the same size as the nostril in the statue, a space that visitors try to pass through furthering them along the path to enlightening (and at the risk of getting stuck – it does happen!).